Elevation: 9,766 ft

-Marshall Peak is located in an area where the Boise Mountains, the Sawtooths Range and the Smoky Mountains merge.
-It is considered part of the Smoky Mountains.
-The peaks rises steeply out of the upper reaches of the South Fork Boise River and is just north of Paradise Peak.
-It is a seldom visited summit is and an excellent vantage point for viewing a huge chunk of Idaho backcountry.
+Marshall Peak is located in an area where the Boise Mountains, the Sawtooth Range and the Smoky Mountains merge.
+It is considered to be part of the Smoky Mountains.
+The peak rises steeply out of the upper reaches of the South Fork Boise River and is just north of Paradise Peak.
+It is a seldom-visited summit is and is an excellent vantage point for viewing a huge chunk of Idaho backcountry.
+USGS Marshall Peak

-The most direct route is from the South Fork Boise River. [(E)(2.1) page 155] As of 2013, the road deteriorated after Bear Creek enters the South Fork.
+The most direct route is from the South Fork Boise River [(E)(2.1) on Page 155].
+As of 2013, the road deteriorated after Bear Creek enters the South Fork.
 There were good campsites in this area.
-Unless, the road has been improved recently this is where your climb will begin.
+Unless the road has been improved recently, this is where your climb will begin.

 Western Slopes/West Ridge, Class 2

-From your parking spot follow the South Fork road north, crossing Emma Creek.
-The road climbs up Emma Creek (ignore the ATV trails) and away from the South Fork heading toward a 6,800 saddle.
-As you approach the saddle look for a food spot to leave the road and start up the peak’s west slopes.
-These slopes eventually narrow down and form the west ridge.
+From your parking spot, follow the South Fork road north, crossing Emma Creek.
+The road climbs up Emma Creek (ignore the ATV trails) and away from the South Fork heading toward a 6,800-foot saddle.
+As you approach the saddle, look for a good spot to leave the road and start up the peak’s West Slopes.
+These slopes eventually narrow down and form the West Ridge.
 Follow the ridge to the summit.
-Depending on your starting point you may have up to 3,800 of elevation gain.
+Depending upon your starting point, you may have up to 3,800 feet of elevation gain.
 This is a steep but rewarding climb.